Maheshwar5/Dockerfiles/LABEL/README.md

 ### LABEL

-LABEL instruction is useful to give some meta data information
+LABEL instruction is useful to give some meta data information.